temitopeakin1/temitopeakin1/README.md

 ### Hello there 👋

-Akinmegha Temitope alias <b>T'megha</b> the dude who craves for Knowledge, and passionately seeks it wherever and however its concealed.
+Who's this Dude, Akinmegha Temitope alias <b>T'megha</b> the dude who craves for Knowledge, makes most of his time Studying, and passionately Knowledge seeks it wherever and however its concealed.

-I'm a Passionate Front end Developer, Expert Flutter Developer, Aspiring Arificial Intelligence Engineer.I also have Expertise in Modelling and Simulation, using MATLAB and 'R' software If the need arises.
+I'm a Passionate Front End Developer, Expert Flutter Developer, Aspiring Arificial Intelligence Engineer.I also have Expertise in Modelling and Simulation, using MATLAB and 'R' software.

 I am a Member of the [Nigerian computer Society](https://www.ncs.org.ng/)